 Exposure to particulate matter on the London Underground in healthy subjects and patients with chronic respiratory disease.
 Funding - MRC 2019-2021

-Investigating the impact of London's Ultra Low Emission Zone on Children's disease in Beijing, China.
-Funding - NIHR 2019-2023
+Investigating the impact of London's Ultra Low Emission Zone on Children's respiratory health.
+Funding - NIHR 2018-2023

 Identifying the mechanisms for the effects of air pollution on cardiopulmonary disease in Beijing, China.
 Funding - NERC 2019-2021